 U.S. Department of Energy (DOE)

-Federal Financing Programs for Clean Energy – The Energy Department has compiled a comprehensive resource guide for federal programs that support the development of clean energy projects in the U.S. and abroad.
+Federal Financing Programs for Clean Energy (PDF) – The Energy Department has compiled a comprehensive resource guide for federal programs that support the development of clean energy projects in the U.S. and abroad.

 The Weatherization Assistance Program (WAP) provides funding to states to help low-income households reduce energy costs by increasing their home’s energy efficiency.